ronfoerster/s3-pdf-converter/README.md

 ```
 3. Remove the CodeBuild project

-Delete the ECR repository and its images, `--repository-name $stackname` may be different for you, in this demo it is equal to the $stackname
+Delete the ECR repository and its images, `--repository-name $stackname` may be different for you, in this demo the default repository name `s3pdfconverter` is equal to the $stackname
 ```
 aws ecr delete-repository --force --registry-id $AWSACCOUNTID --repository-name $stackname
 ```